 - Der Transport: Glass is much heavier than plastic.
 Transport therefore requires more energy and the CO2 footprint of glass per gram is lower than that of plastic.
 Specifically, this means that we could, for example, fill our Body Scrub product in a 300 gram glass packaging - or in a 20 gram plastic packaging.

-- The recycling: Since the body scrubs sold online would probably be disposable glasses due to the lack of return acceptance by customers, the glass would have to be melted down again after use - and this usually works at temperatures around 1000ºC, which is also not particularly environmentally friendly and causes a lot of CO2.
+- The recycling: Since the body scrubs sold online would probably be disposable glasses due to the lack of return acceptance by customers, the glass would have to be melted down again after use - and that usually works at temperatures around 1000ºC, which is also not particularly environmentally friendly is and causes a lot of CO2.
 Of course we hope that more and more customers will join our Return + Recycle Program and we can use reusable glass packaging for new products.

 3. And what about bioplastics?

 The silver bullet against littering the world's oceans!
 Or not?
 The green image also comes with bioplastic because customers' desire for eco-plastic is very great.
 However, these plastics are not yet fully developed and certainly not the yellow of the egg.
 Bioplastics are a new development that we are really excited about.
 We have high demands on bioplastics: they must be proven not to have a negative effect on food production and must not contain genetically modified organisms (GMOs).
 In addition, they must be easy to recycle and there must be no deforestation for their production.
 Good solutions that meet all of these criteria have so far not been available on the market.

 Three major disadvantages of bioplastics: